wrkzcoin/wrkzcoin/docs/docs/wallet-service-json-rpc/overview.md

 Implementation: `src/walletservice/PaymentServiceJsonRpcServer.cpp`

-This is a JSON-RPC server used by wallet service (`walletservice`), separate from the HTTP wallet-api routes.
+This is a JSON-RPC server used by the legacy wallet service binary (`wrkz-service`), separate from the HTTP wallet-api routes.

 Request format is JSON-RPC-like with: